Hector Munro, 8th Laird of Novar: Early military career in Scotland

-He was the son of Hugh Munro, 7th laird of Novar, in Ross, Scotland.
+He was the son of Hugh Munro, the seventh laird of Novar, in Ross, Scotland.
 His family also had a home at Clayside in Golspie, Sutherland, which was then a collection of cottages and not the formed town that it later became.
 He served in the Golspie militia which fought on the Government side at the Battle of Littleferry on 15 April 1746 in Sutherland where the Jacobites were defeated.
 He entered the regular army at an early age, probably in the 64th (Loudon's Highlanders) Regiment of Foot in 1747.

 Hector is said to have got his first commission in the army after helping the Duchess of Gordon who was travelling alone in Sutherland.
 Hector took over from a drunken coachman and brought her to safety.
 The Duchess later used her influence to procure him a Lieutenant's commission in the 34th (Cumberland) Regiment of Foot.
 Hector's family home was at Novar House.
 Early maps call it 'Tenuer' (Scottish Gaelic: Tigh 'n fhuamhair, house of the giant).